kauri-io/Content/solidity-vyper-updates/Vyper Online Compiler - Your first smart contract.md

+# Remix IDE - Your first Vyper smart contract

 The easiest place to start writing smart contracts in Vyper in with the online [Remix IDE](https://remix.ethereum.org/).

-Given it is an online IDE, no installation or development environment setup is required, you can open the site and get started!
+As it's an online IDE, there's no need for installation or development environment setup, you can open the site and get started!

-Remix also provides tools for debugging, static analysis, and deployment all within the online environment.
+Remix provides tools for debugging, static analysis, and deployment all within the online environment.
 To use Remix with Vyper, you first need to enable the Vyper plugin from the _Plugin Manager_ tab.

 [You can find the source code used in this tutorial on GitHub.](https://github.com/kauri-io/kauri-fullstack-dapp-tutorial-series/tree/master/remix-bounties-smartcontract)

-Before we get started, a quick reminder of what we are building: A dapp which allows any user to issue a bounty in ETH
+Before we get started, a quick reminder of what we are building:

+-   A dapp which allows any user to issue a bounty in ETH
 -   Any user with an Ethereum account can issue a bounty in ETH along with some requirements
 -   Any user can submit a fulfilment of the bounty along with some evidence
 -   The bounty issuer can accept a fulfilment which would result in the fulfiller being paid out